backand/docs/docs/apidocs/security/index.md

 ## Sign Up

-Registering with [Backand](https://www.backand.com), and creating an application, automatically sets you as a user with an "Admin" role in your new project (see [roles](security.md#roles) for more info).
+Registering with [Backand](https://www.backand.com), and creating an application, automatically sets you as a user with an 'Admin' role in your new project (see [roles](security.md#roles) for more info).
 By default your application is marked public which mean any user can register to your application.
 These users are assigned a default role 'User', which has full CRUD access to your app.
 You needs to be configured when you enable public usage of your app (see [roles](security.md#roles) for more details).

 **Note**: For security reasons you cannot change the role from the sign-up API - this can only be accomplished either by having an admin change the appropriate settings on the Security & Auth -> Registered Users page, or by creating a custom server-side action